vcmi/VCMI.eu/content/faq.md

 * I like VCMI, how can I help to make it better?

 > It would be best if you could join [our Slack](https://slack.vcmi.eu/).
-We mostly need C++ developers and native mobile developers for improving mobile ports, but there are other areas, where we could use some help.
+We mostly need C++ developers, QA/testing helpers and native mobile developers for improving mobile ports, but there may be other areas, where we could use some help.
 Alternatively you can create VCMI mods to try increasing popularity of VCMI platform.

 * Is VCMI Mod Design Team (MDT) part of VCMI Team?